slavni96/Peppers-Backend/README.md

 # Peppers-Backend
-A Nodejs REST backend with Swaggr UI
+A Nodejs REST backend with Swaggr UI and a Docker file